estiwidder/bold360-mobile-docs-android/docs/advanced-topics/handover-chat.md

     chatDelegate?.removeCmp(ComponentType.LiveTypingCmp)
     ```

-- ### Adding extra details and configurations for chat creation
+- ### Provide additional details and configurations upon chat creation
     Handover chat is created by the hosting app.
-It is provided by a `HandoverAccount` that may contain some configurations needed for the chat.
+It is provided by a `HandoverAccount` that contains  configurations required for the chat.
-    Before the chat starts, the app will be triggered to [provide]({{'/docs/chat-configuration/extra/account-info-provider#account-provide' | relative_url}}) the account needed for the chat, at this point, details can be added to the the account [SessionInfo]({{'/docs/chat-configuration/extra/account-info-provider#session-info' | relative_url}}) property.
+    Before the chat starts, the app will be triggered to [provide]({{'/docs/chat-configuration/extra/account-info-provider#account-provide' | relative_url}}) the account needed for the chat.
+At this point, details can be added to the the account [SessionInfo]({{'/docs/chat-configuration/extra/account-info-provider#session-info' | relative_url}}) property.
     If no extra details are needed, the account should be passed as is.